Who is Kitty Kat Haven?

 At our core, Kitty Kat Haven is about three things: Adoption, Education, Outreach.
 We help the most vulnerable members of our local pet community.

-Adoption: Our program works with those special cats that need more time and attention than normal shelters can provide.
-We are only able to take a very limited number of cats since our current facility is very small.
+Adoption: Our program works with those special cats that need more time and attention than standard shelters can provide.
+We are only able to take a limited number of cats since our facility is cage-free.
 Some of our adoptable cats are available at Petsense in Chehalis, Washington.

 Education: This is the key to keeping more pets with their beloved family.
 We want to convey to the community that cats enrich our lives, however, they, in turn, require attention, stimulation, socialization and steady relationships.
 Cat guardianship is a lifelong commitment.
 Most cat issues are fixable with the right tools and information.